0xAX/linux-insides/interrupts/interrupts-1.md

 }
 ```

-Here we go over all the CPUs on-by-one and setup `irq_stack_ptr`.
+Here we go over all the CPUs one-by-one and setup `irq_stack_ptr`.
 This turns out to be equal to the top of the interrupt stack minus `64`.
 Why `64`?TODO  [arch/x86/kernel/cpu/common.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/cpu/common.c) source code file is following:

 ```C
 void load_percpu_segment(int cpu)